 Thankfully, we can rely on some prior knowledge to help out with associativity.
-It turns out that if you look closely, the group table for V_4 looks the "same" as the table above.
+It turns out that if you look closely, the group table for $V_4$ looks the "same" as the table above.
 What do we mean by "same" here?
 The names for elements are different (except for e), but the product of corresponding elements yields the corresponding result.

-To see what I mean, let's color both tables with white, red, blue, and green in such a way that each element corresponds to a unique color.
+To see what I mean, let's color both tables with four colors in such a way that each element corresponds to a unique color.
 If we choose our colors wisely, it is easy to see that both tables have the same structure.